byui-physics/main/pages/Faculty/NelsonL/materialsResearch/MTP.md

 below, the name of my yaml file was AgAu.yml.
 You  should modify the command for your system.

-1. Enumerate derivative superstructures: (This is only done once per system)
+### 1. Enumerate derivative superstructures

+In order to build the library of candidate ground states, we need to enumerate the candidates.
+See the derivative superstructures section [here](researchArticles.html) for more information.
+The command to perform the enumeration is:

 ```bash
 python builder.py AgAu -enum
 ```

+When this runs it will pull information from the 'gss' section of your yaml file to determine which parent lattices to enumerate on.
 After this completes, you should have a folder called `Enum` with the enumeration files in there. (`struct_enum.out.<lattice>`) You should only have to do this step once per system.

+### 2. Define the search space

-2. Now it's time to build a file that contains all of the crystal structures that are considered to be candidate ground states.
+Now it's time to build a file that contains all of the crystal structures that are considered to be candidate ground states.
 It's important that this file be as exhaustive as possible, which means we should include any crystal structure that we suspect might be low in